bootstrap/beancount-web/README.md

 ## Usage

-1. Install beancount-web: `python setup.py install`.
+Installation: `python setup.py install`

+### beancount-web

-2. Start beancount-web: `beancount-web /Volumes/Ledger/example.ledger` (substitute with the path to your own beancount-file) to run the included web server.
+1. Start beancount-web: `beancount-web /Volumes/Ledger/example.ledger` (substitute with the path to your own beancount-file) to run the included web server.
-3. Point your browser at `http://localhost:5000` to view the web interface.
+2. Point your browser at `http://localhost:5000` to view the web interface.

+### beancount-urlscheme

+1. Run `beancount-urlscheme register` to register the `beancount://` URL scheme on your system (currently only Mac OS is supported).
+2. Restart your browsers to make them aware of the new URL scheme (not neccesary for Safari)
+3. Run `beancount-urlscheme seteditor "/usr/local/bin/subl {filename}:{line}"` (substitute with your own editor-command) to set the command to be run when a `beancount://` URL is opened.
+You can use the `{filename}`- and `{line}`-variables.

 ---
 **Caution**: This is far from finished.
 Consider it *alpha*-software.
 Contributions are very welcome :-)